Economic policy and a simple dynamic system:

 m d^2x/dt^2 + b dx/dt + wx = F(t)

 Economic growth is cyclical and can be modelled as an oscillation like we described above.
 If all the long term policies are right, rule of law, demographics, industry diversification, etc etc, then there is less chance of bouncy bouncy.
-Like a Lexus.
-If an economy has concentrations of risk, imbalances, poor corporate governance, then bouncy bouncy.
+If an economy has concentrations of risk, imbalances, poor corporate governance, then there is more chance of bouncy bouncy.
 In fact if you solve the equation for the path of the economy, the general solution is such that the set of solutions for which there is no bounciness, is very small, almost infinitesimal compared to the set of solutions for which there is a lot of bounciness.
+We have a technical term of this, namely that the probability of no bounciness is almost surely zero.
+Yes, almost surely is a technical term.

 Lets get back to F(t).
 This term is like economic policy, both fiscal and monetary.
 Its how the government or central planner can ‘guide’ the economy and try to smooth out the bounciness of growth.
 The central planner basically tries to obtain the solution to the Left Hand Side of the equation, figure out how bouncy things will be and then use F(t) to try to smooth things out.
 The risk here is that if you time things wrong, then F(t) can make things even more bouncy.
 This is bad.
 Also, things are path dependent.
 Once you start your F(t), managing the system down the road is dependent on what you did before.